cyrillebertelle/cyrillebertelleWP/_research/phdsupervision.md

 * **Haifa Rabai**, "Dynamic network of coupled chaotic applications for the study of urban mobility", PhD start: 10/2012, defended on 06/12/2016, co-supervision: R. Charrier (LITIS, Le Havre)
 **Funding**: allocation d'établissement/MESR
-**Current position of the doctor**: Head of the IA innovation division at Sopra Steria, Rouen.
+**Current position of the doctor**: Digital Booster Leader, Sanofi Pasteur.

 * **Suhad Faisal**, "Adaptive Modeling of Urban Dynamics with Mobile Phone Database", PhD start: 04/2012, defended on 26/11/2016
 **Funding**: grant from Iraq as part of a doctoral training programme